Rochester Fringe Festival

 Rochester City Ballet commissioned this familiar story from former BalletMet principal dancer Jimmy Orrante in 2015.
 Back due to popular demand, this family friendly tale combines comedy, disco geese, and a bit of drama as the audience watches a RCB ballerina turn into a beautiful swan.

-May 16 & 17, at Nazareth College Arts Center
+May 15 & 16, at Fort Hill Performing Arts Center

 Join Our Mailing List